-In this article, we shall look anatomy of the parasympathetic innervation to the head and neck – its structure, anatomical course, and its clinical correlations.
+In this article, we shall look at the anatomy of the parasympathetic innervation to the head and neck – its structure, anatomical course, and clinical correlations.

 The parasympathetic fibres begin in the central nervous system.
 The nerves supplying the head and neck are situated within four nuclei, located within the brainstem.
 Each nucleus is associated with a cranial nerve (the oculomotor, facial, glossopharyngeal and vagus nerves) – these nerves carry the parasympathetic fibres out of the brain.